ccd-utexas/TACC_profile/README.md

 Copying .continuum to ~
 Copying .bashrc to ~
 [...status messages...]
-Open a new shell for environment changes to take effect.
+Exit this shell for environment changes to take effect.
 $ exit
-$ ssh you@lonestar.tacc.utexas.edu
+[Your profile has now been changed, and you're still logged into Lonestar.]
 ```

 To update, make a rename your local repository as a backup with a date stamp (just in case), and clone the remote repository again.